korayyenal/credit-risk-analysis-r/README.md

 2. XGBoost (one of the most popular ML algorithms and is known to yield highly accurate results.)
 3. Adaboost (usually a good classification method in cases with imbalanced data.)

-I use F1 score as the performance measure which is known to provide robust results for imbalanced datasets.
+I apply variable selection using Lasso (L-1) regularization.
+As the evaluation metric, I use the F1 score, which is known to provide robust results for imbalanced datasets.
+Logistic regression is the baseline because it is a simpler algorithm and does not require much time to build compared to other models.

 ### Regression
 1. XGBoost
 2. Blackboost (a gradient boosting method where regression trees are utilized as base-learners.)

-In the classification task, logistic regression is the baseline because it is a simpler algorithm and does not require much time to build compared to other models.
-In logistic regression, I select variables using Lasso (L-1) regularization.
-I use XGBoost and Blackboost methods for the regression task.
+As the evaluation metric, I use the MSE.

 ## Results